Bergen Tourist Board/Edvard Grieg museum /visitBergen.com

 To honour Edward Grieg and to commemorate the great Norwegian musical talent, Troldhaugen was converted into a museum 1928.
 Today, the museum expanded to include a modern museum building and a concert hall with seating for 200 spectators.

 Down by the lake, Grieg built a hut in 1891 because he needed to be alone to write his music because many visitors visiting the house interrupted his work.

 Grieg's tomb is located on the mountainside facing the lake.
 On a fishing tour on the lake, Edvard Grief saw this rock and said 'There I would like t rest forever'.
 It was his cousin, Schak Bull, who designed the tomb.

 You forget all about the busy life, annoying noise and agreements by this experience.

-Tromsø is the largest city in Northern Norway, also known as the gateway to the Arctic or even the Paris of the North.
+Tromsø is the largest city in Northern Norway, the gateway to the Arctic and the Northern Lights.

 Bergen Railway between Oslo and Bergen is one of the most beautiful train experiences presenting continous panoramas of unspoilt scenic beauty.

 The two fjords are among the longest and deepest in the world and became a me...